Yosemite in Autumn – Photos & Video

 Autumn in Yosemite is a quiet time with colorful leaves and meandering brooks.
 Take a moment and soak in the serene views in this “Fall Moments – Yosemite Nature Notes” video.

-With a wide range of elevations, Yosemite National Park offers a completely different visual experience in the fall than any other season.
 From quaking aspen trees to dogwoods and black cottonwoods, Yosemite’s trees and shrubs offer an explosion of color in various parts of the park.
 Even poison oak changes color, ranging from purple to red.
 While peak leaf season is dependent on temperatures, rain and other factors, the end of October can be a great time to experience the foliage.
 Check with park officials early in the fall to find out what is happening in the park and to learn when the best time will be to visit.

 Yosemite in Autumn Photo Gallery